 In order to get your readers to give up something valuable (their email address), you need to give them something valuable in return.

 A decade ago, just getting your newsletter was probably incentive enough.
 Our inboxes were less cluttered, and our smartphones (ok, ok, Blackberries) weren’t full of social media notifications and updates.

 Now, it’s harder to get access to that elusive inbox.
 Most businesses need some sort of an incentive, opt-in, freebie or lead magnet.
 There are dozens of types of opt-ins, including:

 - Private Groups, like a Facebook Group or Slack Community

 - … and almost anything else you can think of!

 With all those choices, how do you pick?
-Here are three questions I ask myself before I create any opt-in:
+Here are three questions to answer before you create any opt-in:

-- What problem is my client currently facing that I can help solve?
+- What problem is my ideal customer currently facing that I can help solve?